VividCortex/go-database-sql-tutorial/README.md

 This will throw an error.
 Be careful if you use `uint64` values, as they may start out small and work without error, but increment over time and start throwing errors.

+Another possible surprise is the effects of doing things that change connection state, such as setting the current database with a `USE` statement.
+This will affect only the connection that you run it in.
+Unless you are in a transaction, other statements that you think are executed on that connection may actually run on different connections gotten from the pool, so they won't see the effects of such changes.
+Additionally, after you've changed the connection, it'll return to the pool and potentially pollute the state for some other code.
+This is one of the reasons why you should never issue BEGIN or COMMIT statements as SQL commands directly, too.

 Related Reading
 ===============